-Historically, our investments have ranged from \$2.0 to \$4.0 million due to certain investment limitations imposed by the SBA.
+Historically, our investments generally have ranged from \$2.0 to \$4.0 million due to certain investment limitations imposed by the SBA.
 In certain situations, we have partnered with other funds to provide larger financing commitments.
 With the additional capital from this offering, we intend to increase our financing commitments to between \$5.0 and \$15.0 million per portfolio company.
-The fund is eligible to sell debentures guaranteed by the SBA at favorable interest rates and invest these funds in portfolio companies.
-We intend to continue to operate the fund as an SBIC, subject to SBA approval, and to utilize the proceeds of the sale of SBA-guaranteed debentures, referred to herein as SBA leverage, to enhance returns to our stockholders.
-As of June 30, 2006, we had debt investments in 14 portfolio companies, direct equity investments in 9 portfolio companies and held warrants and other equity related interests in 8 portfolio companies, with an aggregate cost of \$45.5 million.
+We intend to continue to operate the Existing Fund as an SBIC, subject to SBA approval, and to utilize the proceeds of the sale of SBA-guaranteed debentures, referred to herein as SBA leverage, to enhance returns to our stockholders.
+As of September 30, 2006, we had investments in 17 portfolio companies with an aggregate cost of \$46.7 million.